 Even comprehensive cargo insurance has limits.
-Make sure that your sales contract is well-drafted and covers property rights, possible force majeure situations and breach of contract.
+Make sure that your sales contract is well-drafted and covers property rights, possible force majeure situations, and breach of contract.

 It also means fully understanding the risks and responsibilities the buyer and seller will take on before agreeing to an incoterm.
 Incoterms determine which universal standardized freight shipment terms and conditions will be added to the sales contract.

-Another issue is to be wary when considering DAT (Delivered At Terminal) and any incoterms that starts with a “C”.
+Another issue is to be wary when considering DAT (Delivered At Terminal) and any incoterms that start with a “C”.
 Buyers can unexpectedly find themselves picking up the pieces because of the seller’s forwarder’s negligence.

 3. Cardboard Cover

 Prevention is better (and cheaper) than the cure.
-Why not prevent damage to your goods is by making sure that they have good packaging?
+Why not prevent damage to your goods by making sure that they have good packaging?

 Packaging can also help in cases of loss.
 Ever lose luggage while flying?
 It’s rare…but the same thing happens with air freight.
 The same thing goes for shipments stuffed into a container along with other shipments.
 Make sure you clearly mark your packages so that they are readily identifiable.

-It’s not only damage and loss, packaging can also help prevent theft.
+It’s not only damage and loss, but packaging can also help prevent theft.
 If you are shipping something attractive to thieves, you don’t want any brand identifications plastered on the boxes to attract their attention.